 - Building improvements of leased property.
 PCF typically will not invest in building improvements to property not owned by the nonprofit applicant organization.
 Some exceptions may be made at the discretion of the board to property owned by the city or school district or other public entity or for exceptionally long-term lease arrangements.

 Strict reporting requirements must be followed to qualify for future grants.
 Agencies are also requested to review PCF’s Grant Recognition Guidelines.
-We encourage the use of Pasadena-area vendors when appropriate.
+We encourage the use of Pasadena area vendors when appropriate.